kunan-sa/from-0-to-virtual-assistant/rasa_backend/windows_installation.md

 - In order to run Tensorflow on Windows you have to download Visual Studio C++ separately: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

-- Come back to the "installingrasa conda environment", and try initializing a new bot.
+- Come back to the "rasa_env conda environment", and try initializing a new bot.
 Enter:

 ```
 rasa init